 Your social media customer service strategy is never truly done.
 Here are some ways to regularly level it up:

-- Define key performance indicators and metrics to evaluate the effectiveness of your social media customer service strategy.
+- Define key performance indicators and metrics to evaluate the effectiveness of your social media best practices.
 Some examples include response time, customer satisfaction, resolution rate, channel performance, escalation rate, and volume of interactions.

 - Analyze trends and patterns in topics of customer queries.
 This way, you can proactively address common issues.